-• By Giving of Your Time: When you become a member of WGC, you will find many opportunities to contribute your time.
+By Giving of Your Time: When you become a member of WGC, you will find many opportunities to contribute your time.
 Initially, you will be asked to help out with simple tasks and acts of service.
 As we get to know each other, you may be asked to serve in other ways that are in keeping with your God-given abilities.

-Please be aware that we ask people to be a consistent part of the family for at least six months before we ask them to take any kind of teaching or leadership role.
-Anyone working with minors is required to get criminal and intervention record checks.
+Please be aware that we ask people to be a consistent part of the family before we ask them to take any kind of teaching or leadership role.
+All volunteers will be required to comply with our abuse prevention policy.
+The policy appears later in this handbook.